geomagpy/magpy/README.md

   - see e.g. https://docs.continuum.io/anaconda/install for more details
   - before continuiung, test whether python is working.
 Open a terminal and run python

-#### 1.2.2 Install MagPy
+#### 1.2.2 Install MagPy within an anaconda environment

-Open a terminal and use the following commands:
+Open a terminal by clicking on
+Create a python environment with packages for magpy:

+        $ conda create env magpy wxpython  #Will create an environment called magpy which is suitable for wxpython
+        $ conda install matplotlib scipy    #Will basic python packages
         $ pip install geomagpy    #Will install MagPy and all dependencies
-        $ pip install wxpython==4.0.7    #Will install WX graphics system for XMagPy

 You can now run XMagPy from the terminal by using the following command

         $ xmagpyw

 #### 1.2.3 Creating a desktop link

+To execute a python program within a specific environment it is recommended to create a small startupscript:

 Open Finder and search for xmagpyw.
 Copy it to the desktop.
 To change the icon, click on the xmagpyw link, open information and replace the image on the upper left with e.g. magpy128.jpg (also to be found using finder).